Subscribe & Save - Get 12% OFF

 Getting the right amount of protein

 Can kids have protein powder if they consume the right amount?
-Like any form of nutrition, it’s important that we get the right amount of it: Not too much and not too little.
+Like any form of nutrition, we must get the right amount of it: Not too much and not too little.

 Is protein powder safe for kids?
 Not if it causes them to be severely above the recommended amount of protein!
 There are a variety of consequences connected to having too much protein that everyone should be aware of.